Welcome to today's edition of the Rush 24-7 podcast.

 We had to show the electorate that we were for larger government because they were.

-We had to show the electorate that they were looking all the services we want are going to require a lot of high taxes.
+We had to show the electorate that, look, all the services we want are going to require a lot of high taxes.

-That's what some in our party were actually saying one year ago.
+That's what our pundits, that's what some in our party were actually saying one year ago.

 There was one man, ladies and gentlemen, who stood tall and opposed every aspect of that.